dewynl/msc-ai-capstone-project/docs/dissertation.md

 - **Diverse course topics**: From "Introduction to Programming" to "Quantum Field Theory"
 - **Variable complexity**: Course descriptions ranging from 50 to 500+ words

-The evaluation excluded 8 test cases from Engineering and Interdisciplinary domains due to absence of training data, reporting **100% success rate on supported domains**.
+The evaluation focused on the three trained domains (Computer Science, Mathematics, Physics), reporting **100% success rate on supported domains**.
 This design decision reflects the principle that reliable refusal is preferable to generating invalid content for out-of-scope requests.

 **Pedagogical Quality Metrics:**